sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 samtools mpileup -ug -f ../KPNIH1.fasta Rush_KPC_266__aln_marked.bam | bcftools call -O v -v -c -o Rush_KPC_266__aln_mpileup_raw.vcf

-#In the above command, we are using samtools mpileup to generate a pileup formatted file from BAM alignments and genotype likelihoods(-g flag) in BCF format(binary version of vcf).
-This bcf output is then piped to bcftools, which calls variants and outputs them in vcf format(-c flag for using consensus calling algorithm  and -v for outputting variants positions only)
+#In the above command, we are using samtools mpileup to generate a pileup formatted file from BAM alignments and genotype likelihoods (-g flag) in BCF format (binary version of vcf).
+This bcf output is then piped to bcftools, which calls variants and outputs them in vcf format (-c flag for using consensus calling algorithm  and -v for outputting variants positions only)

 ```

-Lets go through an the vcf file and try to understand a few important vcf specifications and criteria that we can use for filtering low confidence snps.
+Let's go through the VCF file and try to understand a few important VCF specifications and criteria that we can use for filtering low confidence SNPs.

 ```
 less Rush_KPC_266__aln_mpileup_raw.vcf
 ```

-1. CHROM, POS: 1st and 2nd column represents reference genome name and reference base position where a variant was called.
+1. CHROM, POS: 1st and 2nd column represent the reference genome name and reference base position where a variant was called
-2. REF, ALT: 4th and 5th columns represents Reference allele at the position and alternate/variant allele called from the reads.
+2. REF, ALT: 4th and 5th columns represent the reference allele at the position and alternate/variant allele called from the reads
 3. QUAL: Phred-scaled quality score for the assertion made in ALT
 4. INFO: Additional information that provides technical scores and obervations for each variant.
-Important parameters to look for: Depth(DP), mapping quality(MQ), FQ(consensus score), allele frequency for each ALT allele(AF)
+Important parameters to look for: Depth (DP), mapping quality (MQ), FQ (consensus score), allele frequency for each ALT allele (AF)

-VCF format stores a large variety of information and you can find more details about each nomenclature in this [pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwit35bvktzLAhVHkoMKHe3hAhYQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FVCFv4.2.pdf&usg=AFQjCNGFka33WgRmvOfOfp4nSaCzkV95HA&sig2=tPLD6jW5ALombN3ALRiCZg&cad=rja)
+VCF format stores a large variety of information and you can find more details in [this pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwit35bvktzLAhVHkoMKHe3hAhYQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FVCFv4.2.pdf&usg=AFQjCNGFka33WgRmvOfOfp4nSaCzkV95HA&sig2=tPLD6jW5ALombN3ALRiCZg&cad=rja).

 Lets count the number of raw unfiltered variants found: